jwei98/Lyric-Translator/README.md

-Author: Justin Wei
-Date Created: April 18, 2017
-Description: This is my final project for CS 290 at Duke University.
+# Lyric Translator

+Allows users to explore song lyrics in a variety of other languages.
+Features include user accounts, which allow users to save lyric translations, as well as a "Discover" page, which shows what songs others are translating and in what languages.

-Esentially, the web app allows users to explore the lyrics of songs in various languages using the Ruby on Rails framework and several different APIs.
+I built this app to combine my passion for music and languages.
+Web-application was built using Ruby on Rails and integration of several APIs.